ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 Smartphones often have access to the slowest internet speeds and thus require the most optimal solution regarding bandwidth and performance.

 All the different concepts of building a reactive application with Spring Framework 5 and Spring Boot 2.0 were explained with a demo application called [Smart Meter](https://github.com/snicoll-demos/smart-meter){:target="_blank"}.
-Basically you have all these different data inputs via sensors being gathered by an aggregator and then streamed to a dashboard.
+Basically, you have all these different data inputs via sensors being gathered by an aggregator and then streamed to a dashboard.
 The frontend is written in Thymeleaf 3.0 which is the version in which reactive support was added.
 Besides the frontend needing reactive support, the persistence layer of the backend also needs it.
 In Spring Data Kay, reactive support exists for Redis, MongoDB, Couchbase and Cassandra.